A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You should bring your car to a qualified workshop such as Harry`s Auto Care on a regular basis to ensure the air conditioner system continues performing efficiently as well as having the mechanics check out the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are often able to warn you about any components that may need replacement in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 point vehicle inspection with every service and are often able to warn you about any components that may need replacement in the near future or those that are already damaged beyond repair.

-Harry`s Auto Care in Belconnen are qualified to take care of air conditioning repairs, services and regas on most makes and models.
+Harry`s Auto Care in Belconnen can arrange air conditioning repairs, services and regas on most makes and models, with a qualified technician.

 Air Conditioning FAQ's